– Stone World Magazine

 Locust Street Baths

-In the primary bath, a wall-mounted double vanity, a large curbless shower, towel warmers, and both a bidet and toilet are arranged within the compact footprint.
-A natural limestone accent wall tile and satin nickel fixtures add sophistication while the custom shower wall niche provides convenient storage.
-The hall bath shares a similar aesthetic.
-A cool palette juxtaposes gray walls and white counters with embedded mirror chips for subtle sparkle.
-Heated tile floors and engineered stone vanities lend comfort and durability to both baths.
+In the primary bath, a wall-mounted double vanity, a large curbless shower, towel warmers, and both a bidet and toilet are arranged within a compact footprint, with similar approaches explored in residential projects in Logan Square.
+Natural limestone accent tile and satin nickel fixtures add refinement, while a custom shower wall niche provides integrated storage.
+The hall bath shares a similar aesthetic, with a cooler palette that juxtaposes gray walls and white counters with embedded mirror chips for subtle reflectivity.
+Heated tile floors and engineered stone vanities provide comfort and durability in both spaces.

 Photos © Jeffrey Totaro